NuclearInstruments/SCISDK/docs/2dhistogram.md

  - the number of bins on Y
  - the number of bits on the z-axis

-Number of bins and number of bits define the memory occupancy of the spectrum indeed they are defined at compile time by SciCompiler.
+Number of bins and number of bits define the memory occupancy of the spectrum indeed they are defined at compile time by Sci-Compiler.

 # Parameters